Shubham-Soni-Coder/Oop_in_python/spaceshoot/aboutgame.md

 ## Files

-- `level1.py`: The main game logic.
+- `level1.py`: The main game logic for level 1.
+- `gamelogic.py`: Contains the core game logic and classes.
+- `levels.py`: Manages different levels and their configurations.
 - `assets/ship.png`: The image of the player's spaceship.
 - `assets/enemy0.png`, `assets/enemy1.png`, `assets/enemy2.png`: Images of the enemies.
 - `assets/gameover.jpg`: Game over image.